For Entry-level Opportunities

 If you are an attorney you may be eligible to apply to vacancy announcements geared towards attorneys with one or more years of legal experience.
 You may also apply to the following open continuous job announcements if you meet the experience requirements indicated in the announcement.

-Please be aware the vacancy announcement above will be used to fill positions as they become available, so applicantsmight not hear back regarding their application until after the final closing date of the announcment.
+Please be aware the vacancy announcement above will be used to fill positions as they become available, so applicants might not hear back regarding their application until after the final closing date of the announcement.
 Additional announcements for specific positions may also be posted throughout the year.

 All appointments are subject to favorable completion of security and character investigations, as well as a tax check.
 New appointees must pay all travel and transportation expenses to their first post of duty.
 Such expenses may qualify for a deduction from gross income for purposes of federal income taxation.

 The Office of Chief Counsel, IRS provides reasonable accommodations to applicants with disabilities.
 If you need a reasonable accommodation for any part of the application and hiring process, please notify us.
 Decisions on granting reasonable accommodation will be made on a case-by-case basis.